 Growing Jujube Trees and How to Use the Fruit

-Jujube (Ziziphus jujuba Mill), also know as Chinese date, is native to China and has been grown and enjoyed for over 4,000 years.
-The tree is deciduous and is grown as an ornamental fruiting tree that can reach 30–40 feet tall (grown on a standard root stock).
+Jujube fruit (Ziziphus jujuba Mill.), also know as Chinese date, is native to China and has been grown and enjoyed for over 4,000 years.
+The tree is deciduous and is grown as an ornamental fruiting tree that can reach 30–40 feet tall (grown on a standard root stock), and grows well in the United States.
 Mature trees can produce between 40–100 pounds of fruit per season.
 Some varieties have spines on their branches and should be handled with care when planting.

 Trees will put out sprouts (suckers) from the roots that should be removed at or below the soil level.
 Best to do the main pruning during the dormant season, suckers can be removed at any time.